Skip to content

 An entire DE program can be designed in-house, and fully custom-built detections used with open-source security tooling.
 Obviously, this would be a time and resource intensive venture, but the results would be a detection system curated for your company’s environment and priorities.

-Alternatively, you can use a vendor detection and response tool which is backed by a team of detection engineers, who continually update and improve the detections which are included in the platform.
+Alternatively, you can use a vendor detection and response tool which is backed by a team of detection engineers, who continually update and improve detections, ensuring optimal cyber threat detection capabilities to address evolving risks.
 Then, supplement those built-in detections with your own customized rules, tailored to your environment.

 Learn More